MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 - ![thread-transitions.png](thread-transitions.png)

 ### Synchronization:
-- Threads share the same memory space, i.e., they can share the resources (objects).
+- Threads share the same memory space, i.e., they can share the resources (data and code) of the program.
 - However, there are critical situations where it is desirable to that only one thread at a time has access to shared resources.

 #### Synchronization Methods:
-- While a thread is inside a synchronized method of an object, all other threads that wish to execute this synchronized method or any other synchronized method of the object will have to wait.
+- While a thread is inside a synchronized method of an object, all other threads that wish to execute **this synchronized method** or **any other synchronized method** of the object will have to wait.
 - This restriction does not apply to the thread that already has the lock and is executing a synchronized method of the object.
-- Such a method can invoke other synchronized methods of the object w/o being blocked.
+- Such a thread can invoke other synchronized methods of the object w/o being blocked.
 - Any other thread can always call the non-synchronized methods of the object at any time.
+- The synchronized methods of an object are synchronized on the object's lock (which is a lock that is associated with the object, every object has a lock).
+- The thread automatically acquires the lock when it enters a synchronized method and is relinquished when the thread exits the synchronized method.

+#### Locks:
+- A lock is associated with every object in Java and is used to control access to the object or its methods.
+Useful when multiple threads are trying to access the same object.
+- A thread can acquire the lock of an object by executing a synchronized method of the object.
+The lock is relinquished when the thread exits the synchronized method.
+- Typically, a thread must acquire the lock of an object before it can enter a synchronized method of the object.
+- The runtime system ensures that no other thread can enter a synchronized method of an object if another thread holds the object lock.
+- Types of Locks:
+    - **Object Lock:** A lock associated with an object.
+It can be acquired by executing a synchronized method of the object.
+This lock is associated with the object.
+Used to control access to the object or its methods.
+    - **Class Lock:** A lock associated with a class.
+Locks of this type are acquired by executing a synchronized static method of the class.
+This lock is associated with the class.
+Used to control access to static methods of the class.
+    - **Reentrant Lock:** A lock that can be acquired multiple times by the same thread w/o the thread blocking itself.
+This lock is associated with the thread.
+Used to control access to shared resources.
+    - **Read Lock:** A lock that allows multiple threads to read a shared resource concurrently. `readLock()` and `unlockRead()` methods are used to acquire and release the lock.
+    - **Write Lock:** A lock that allows only one thread to write to a shared resource. `writeLock()` and `unlockWrite()` methods are used to acquire and release the lock.
+    - **Fair Lock:** A lock that grants access to the longest waiting thread.
+This lock is associated with the thread.
+    - **Unfair Lock:** A lock that grants access to the thread that requests it first.
+This lock is associated with the thread.
+    - **Stamped Lock:** A lock that supports both read and write locks.
+It also supports optimistic reading (reading without acquiring a lock).
+This lock is associated with the thread.
+    - **Reentrant Read-Write Lock:** A lock that allows multiple threads to read a shared resource concurrently and only one thread to write to the shared resource.
+This lock is associated with the thread.

 #### Rules of Synchronization:
 - A thread must acquire the object lock associated with a shared resource before it can enter the shared resource.